Skip to main content

 Buying a house can be fun.
 Also: expensive.
-Unless you’re sitting on a multimillion-dollar inheritance or you’ve just won the lottery (if you’re in Vancouver or the GTA, better to do both), becoming a homeowner can feel out of reach for a lot of people right now.
-Even though prices fell by nearly 20% last year, as of January 2023, the average home in Canada still sold for $612,000.
-In Vancouver or Toronto, bump it up to more than $1 million.
+Unless you’re sitting on a multimillion-dollar inheritance or you’ve just won the lottery (if you’re in Vancouver or the GTA, better to do both), becoming a homeowner can feel out of reach for a lot of people.

-While there’s no easy solution, Ottawa has come up with something: the First Home Savings Account (FHSA).
-It combines the benefits of a Tax-Free Savings Account (TFSA) with those of a Registered Retirement Savings Plan (RRSP).
-And, after being up in the air for months, it officially launched April 1, 2023.
+While there’s no easy solution, the Canadian government came up with something: the First Home Savings Account (FHSA).
+Launched in April 2023, it combines the benefits of a Tax-Free Savings Account (TFSA) with those of a Registered Retirement Savings Plan (RRSP).

 The FHSA lets first-time homebuyers save up to $40,000, tax-free, to put toward a down payment.
 How it works is a little complicated, so we’ve gathered some common questions and answered them below.